Brett-Tanner/Journal/2023/Nov_23.md

   - [x] Still send full setsumeikais to the app
     - [x] Add a boolean to the response JSON indicating if full or not
-    - [] Display full setsumeikais differently and disable clicking them (maybe the title & classes based on boolean)
+    - [x] Display full setsumeikais differently and disable clicking them (maybe the title & classes based on boolean)
+    - [x] Delete all setsumeikais before pushing new version, they didn't have a default for inquiries_count
-  - [] Allow attendance_limit to be 0
+  - [x] Allow attendance_limit to be 0
-  - [] Figure out how to trigger GTM when the form submits
-    - remember you have access to the dashboard
-    - and there's something which tracks form submissions

 ### [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)